Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Results

 These findings indicate that LLMs perform well when there are discernible patterns in the data, but struggle with randomness, failing to capture complexity in an algorithmic sense.
-In contrast, Algorithmic Probability Theory can accurately predict (rather than guess) the sequence, regardless of the string's complexity.
+In contrast, AIT can accurately predict (rather than guess) the sequence, regardless of the string's complexity.
 These results demonstrate that the algorithmic-complexity approach effectively approximates the minimal description length of information, identifying the shortest algorithm capable of generating a given sequence.

-Despite being the top-ranked LLM models, all LLMs only provided exact copies of the inputs, which achieved correct results at the cost of no abstraction and comprehension at all.
-The o1--mini and o1--preview LLM versions produced several incorrect formulas and ordered-seeming responses, indicating a lack of pattern recognition beyond basic sequence reproduction.
-GPT-4o and Meta got all the formulas wrong.
+Despite being the top-ranked LLM model, chatgpt\_4.5 only provided ordinal mappings (soft copies) of the inputs, which achieved correct results at the cost of no abstraction and comprehension at all (slightly better than a pure a print-only test score).
+The GPT-4o, Grok-3, Meta, Claude 3.5 and o1---preview LLM versions produced several incorrect formulas while the other LLM models considered mostly produced print-like responses, indicating a lack of pattern recognition beyond basic sequence reproduction.
+Notably, in the evaluation of consecutive versions, the most recent models---with the exception of Grok---demonstrated a degradation in performance.

-Unlike standard LLMs that predict the next tokens in text, CTM/BDM finds the mechanistic generators of the sequence by a combination of symbolic and statistical pattern matching algorithms, which allows it to derive concise models that can then run in reverse to match each digit and produce new ones, hence allowing prediction and planning by picking the most likely among a set of possible models based on the algorithmic probability of the model (how short and how often the same model was found to produce the same sequence).
+Unlike standard LLMs that predict the next tokens in text, CTM/BDM finds the generative processes of the sequence by a combination of symbolic and statistical pattern matching algorithms, which allows it to derive concise models that can then run in reverse to match each digit and produce new ones, hence allowing prediction and planning by picking the most likely among a set of possible models based on the algorithmic probability of the model (how short and how often the same model was found to produce the same sequence).